 After eliminating grains and processed foods, a Paleo diet replaces these with nutrient-dense foods: nuts and seeds, vegetables, fruit, and eggs.
 Meat and fish are also allowed.

 I have put my own twist on the Paleo diet, with what I call the Root Cause Paleo Diet.
-It specifically eliminates the foods that tend to cause the most problems for those with Hashimoto’s, while adding in the nutrients that help the body heal.
+It specifically eliminates the foods that tend to cause the most problems for those with Hashimoto’s (like high iodine foods), while adding in the nutrients that help the body heal.

 The Root Cause Paleo Diet eliminates: